This blog may contain affiliate links. Read our disclosure policy for more info.

 I must admit I was blown away by how pretty Spirit Island is, as part of the tour we docked at Spirit Island for a short time and had the opportunity to hike up a short path to a viewpoint.
 The view from here was breathtaking and the water shone a stunning turquoise color!

 Spirit Island was one place that really lived up to the hype and in my opinion, it’s a must-do in Jasper!
-For the cruise, it costs $73 CAD per person, but you need to make your own way to Maligne Lake which is a 45-minute drive from Jasper.
+For the cruise, the price costs $79 CAD per person, but you need to make your own way to Maligne Lake which is a 45-minute drive from Jasper.

-This 5.5-hour tour includes a cruise on Maligne Lake as well as the opportunity to explore Maligne Canyon and Medicine Lake on foot.
+The alternative to getting to and doing the cruise on your own is this 5.5-hour tour which not only includes a cruise on Maligne Lake but also the opportunity to explore Maligne Canyon and Medicine Lake on foot.
 A great bonus to this tour is that you are likely to spot some wildlife like bears, elk, and moose.
-Pick-up and drop-off to Jasper are included and prices start from $157 CAD.
+Pick-up and drop-off to Jasper are included and prices start from $159 CAD.

 11. Hike the Valley of the 5 Lakes